AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 ### Example request details

-In addition to the metrics described above, the JSON body requests the following:
+In addition to the metrics described above, the JSON payload requests the following:

 * Time period From July 1, 2023 00:00:00.000 - August 1, 2023 00:00:00.000, using the report suite timezone

-* Sort response `visits` by descending `value`, i.e. highest to lowest
+* To sort response `visits` by descending `value`, i.e. highest to lowest

 #### Request parameters